Dental amalgam controversy: Environmental impact

 Cremation of bodies containing amalgam restorations results in near-complete emission of the mercury into the atmosphere, as the temperature in cremation is far greater than the boiling point of mercury.
 In countries with high cremation rates (such as the UK), mercury has become a great concern.
-Proposals to remedy the situation have ranged from removing amalgam-containing teeth prior to cremation to installing activated carbon adsorption or other post-combustion mercury capture technology in the flue gas stream.
+Proposals to remedy the situation have ranged from removing amalgam-containing teeth before cremation to installing activated carbon adsorption or other post-combustion mercury capture technology in the flue gas stream.
 According to the United Nations Environment Programme, it is estimated that globally about 3.6 tonnes of mercury vapor was emitted into the air through cremation in 2010, or about 1% of total global emissions.
-Mercury emissions from cremation are growing in the US, both because cremation rates are increasing and because the number of teeth in the deceased are increasing due to better dental care.
+Mercury emissions from cremation are growing in the US, both because cremation rates are increasing and because the number of teeth in the deceased is increasing due to better dental care.
 Since amalgam restorations are very durable and relatively inexpensive, many of the older deceased have amalgam restorations.
-According to work done in Great Britain, mercury emissions from cremation are expected to increase until at least 2020.
+According to work done by the British Environment Agency, aerial mercury emissions from cremation in England were in 2024 the second-largest source after fuel combustion.

 Organizational statements

 American Dental Association (ADA)

 The American Dental Association (ADA) has asserted that dental amalgam is safe and has held, "the removal of amalgam restorations from the non-allergic patient for the alleged purpose of removing toxic substances from the body, when such treatment is performed solely at the recommendation or suggestion of the dentist, is improper and unethical".
 Under the comments of the American Dental Association before the FDA's Dental Products Panel of the Medical Devices Advisory Committee, the ADA supports the 2009 FDA ruling on dental amalgam.
 ADA states, "dental amalgam has an established record of safety and effectiveness, which the scientific community has extensively reviewed and affirmed."
-The ADA also supports the 2017 EPA wastewater regulation and is providing information and assistance to its members in implementation of amalgam separators.
+The ADA also supports the 2017 EPA wastewater regulation and is providing information and assistance to its members in the implementation of amalgam separators.
 The ADA asserts the best scientific evidence supports the safety of dental amalgam.
 Clinical studies have not established an occasional connection between dental amalgam and adverse health effects in the general population.

 Dental Material Commission

-In 2002, Dr. Maths Berlin of The Dental Material Commission published an overview and assessment of the scientific literature published between November 1997 and 2002 for the Swedish Government on amalgam and its possible environmental and health risks.
+In 2002, Dr. Maths Berlin of the Dental Material Commission published an overview and assessment of the scientific literature published between November 1997 and 2002 for the Swedish Government on amalgam and its possible environmental and health risks.
 A final report was submitted to the Swedish Government in 2003 and included his report as an annex to the full report.
 In the final report from 2003, Berlin states that the 1997 summary had found "... no known epidemiological population study has demonstrated any adverse health effects in amalgam".
-He reports that researchers have been able to show effects of mercury at lower concentrations than before and states, "... the safety margin that it was thought existed with respect to mercury exposure from amalgam has been erased."
+He reports that researchers have been able to show effects of mercury at lower concentrations than before and states, "... the safety margin that it was thought existed concerning mercury exposure from amalgam has been erased."
 He recommends eliminating amalgam in dentistry for medical and environmental reasons as soon as possible.